-- All public sector fleet vehicles in Exeter are ULEV / non-fossil fuel
+- All public sector fleet vehicles in Exeter shall be ULEV / non-fossil fuel.

-- Exeter’s taxi fleet and private hire fleet are in the ULEV category / non-fossil fuel
+- Exeter’s taxi fleet and private hire fleet shall be in the ULEV category / non-fossil fuel.

-- All private cars in Exeter are in the ULEV category
+- All private cars in Exeter shall be in the ULEV category.

-- Health outcomes are embedded in all key city policies to assess current and future wellbeing
+- Health outcomes shall be embedded in all key city policies to assess current and future wellbeing.